saiteja-gatadi1996/notes/React.js.md

 ### 35. What is ref in react?

 Ans: Refs are a function provided by React to access the DOM element and the React element that you might have created on your own.
 They are used in cases where we want to change the value of a child component, without making use of props and all.

+### When to Use Refs

+There are a few good use cases for refs:

+Managing focus, text selection, or media playback.
+Triggering imperative animations.
+Integrating with third-party DOM libraries.

 ### 36. How to focus the filed when the component is loaded